Safety First! We perform prescribed fires in multiple states at the same time with our trained crews.

 Prescribed fires stimulate the ecosystems and make them more productive.

-The purpose of prescribed fire, also known as controlled burn, is to remove debris and allow the plants more access to sunlight.
-Our native plants and wildlife are not fire tolerant they are fire dependent.
+The purpose of prescribed fire, also known as a controlled burn, is to remove debris and allow the plants more access to sunlight.
+Our native plants and wildlife are not fire tolerant they are fire-dependent.
 Removing fire from ecosystem management causes a rapid drop in productivity and a loss of biodiversity.
 It also helps to identify and treat populations of invasive species because the duff is removed that hides them.
-It also controls invasive brush by controlling its above ground growth.
+It also controls invasive brush by controlling its above-ground growth.

 Prescribed fire is a key part of a stewardship plan.
-In the Midwest the burn season starts in mid-October and ends in late April.
+In the Midwest, the burn season starts in mid-October and ends in late April.
 We burn when the conditions are right for your site.
-There are limited burn days due to it being so dependent on warm dry weather that scheduling burns is typically a 24-72 hour notice.
+There are limited burn days due to it being so dependent on warm, dry weather that scheduled burns typically need a 24-72 hour notice.
 Our highly trained crews take safety precautions and use only our own employees and our own Certified Prescribed Burn Managers.
 Our crews are trained to the federal standard found in the National Wildfire Coordinating Group or NWCG.
 We use only our own trucks and equipment.
 We never hire subcontractors or use volunteers.
 We will never go through with the prescribed fire if we feel that it is unsafe.
-Once we have a written plan for the fire and have received all needed permits and permissions, we can proceed.
+Once we have a written plan for the fire and have received all the needed permits and permissions, we can proceed.

 *For Illinois burns, any contractor conducting a prescribed fire on your site must have a valid Illinois Environmental Protection Agency Open Burn Permit issued in their name.
 A contractor cannot conduct a prescribed fire using a permit issued to another party including the owner.